andreaskaempf/adventofcode2023/README.md

   transformation.
 For Part 1, find the lowest final transformation.
   Part 2 is the same, but treat each pair of "seeds" as start and length of a range.
-Computationally intensive brute force approach takes about 5:40 minutes to run in Go, and the same algorithm about 3:45 in Rust in release mode (197 mins in debug mode!), suggesting that Rust is about 50% faster than Go.
-Zig implementation compiled with ReleaseFast option takes 1:51, half of the Rust version.
-In any language, a better algorithm would be faster, as would the addition of concurrency and/or memoization.
+Computationally intensive brute force approach takes about 5:40 minutes to run in **Go**, and the same algorithm about 3:45 in **Rust** in release mode (197 mins in debug mode!), suggesting that Go takes about 50% more time than Rust. **Zig** implementation compiled with ReleaseFast option takes 1:51, half of the Rust version.
+And Zig is even faster than **C**, which takes 2:40 using gcc with the -O3 optimization option.
+This is just an indicative benchmark using a naive implementation -- in any language, a better algorithm would be faster, as would the addition of concurrency and/or memoization.

 * **Day 6** (Go, Rust): Simulate a toy boat race, in which you hold down a button to recharge a motor, which lets the boat go faster.
 Distance is the speed